 How to Use AAdvantage Miles to book Qatar / Etihad Business & First Class 2019

-How to Use AA Miles to Book Qatar / Etihad Business & First Class 2019
+How to Use AAdvantage Miles to Book Qatar / Etihad Business & First Class Flights 2019

 Today, we look at How to use American airlines AAdvantage Miles to book Partner airline flights like Qatar / Etihad Business & First Class using the minimal amount of points & taxes.
 In this article we research in detail the process of booking Premium class routes using AAdvantage miles, Tips & Tricks and the Pitfalls of the AA Search availability tool.